gilbertyap/EC601_Product_Design/Project2/README.md

 ## How to run

+### Optional
+There are built-in tests in `twitterCalls.py` and `nlpCalls.py`.
+Running either `python twitterCalls.py` or `python nlpCalls.py` will perform a test that calls every function within the file.
+This test is useful for ensuring that all functions used within `analyzeTwitter.py` are working properly.

 ### Phase 1
 1. Users must first put their Twitter API into the settings.ini file.
 Users may also customize the `numSearchResults` between 1 and 200 to increase or decrease the number of tweets per hashtag exaimined for sentiment analysis.
 2. Open an Admin command line console and run the demo with `python analyzeTwitter.py`.